 Protect your business against criminal behavior of a dishonest employee or third party.

-Crime Insurance and Financial Institution Bonds provide coverage for loss of money, securities, or other assets resulting from acts such as employee theft, certain types of fraud by third parties (forgery, for example), theft of property from the premises, social engineering (impersonation fraud), and computer fraud.
+Crime Insurance and Financial Institution Bonds provide coverage for loss of money, securities, or other assets resulting from acts such as employee theft, certain types of fraud by third parties (forgery, for example), theft of property from the premises, and social engineering (impersonation fraud).

 Crime insurance and financial institution bonds help reduce organizations’ vulnerability to direct losses stemming from theft and certain types of fraud.
 It is an often overlooked insurance because crime-related losses are not typically covered by commercial property insurance, so it’s vital to ensure that your business is protected.